PopnPrimp/popgym/resources/irl-self-defense-resource.md

 * [Dance Safe](https://dancesafe.org/)- Providing harm reduction resources, and creating Safe Spaces at parties.
 * Feed the People- Serving food to folks in Harlem and the Bronx, check the @nyc_shutitdown insta for more info
 * Club A Kitchen- Serving food and handing out resources/clothes every Saturday from 1-4 PM at 7 Belvidere Street!
 Plus, community movie nights on Wednesdays (@club_a_nyc)
+* NightCAP (Cycling Against Patriarchy)- Offering free group rides for Femme/NB folk every Tuesday at 7 PM at Maria Hernandez park.
+For more info, check out their insta @nightcap_brooklyn

 ## Mental Health Resources
 * [Respite Centers](https://www1.nyc.gov/site/doh/health/health-topics/crisis-emergency-services-respite-centers.page)- Lists of a few respite centers in NYC